Virgin (Lorde album): Commercial performance

-Oceania

 In Lorde's home country, New Zealand, Virgin debuted at number one on the Official Top 40 Albums chart, marking her fourth consecutive number one album.
 Furthermore, the album also debuted at number one in Australia on the ARIA Top 50 Albums chart, thus earning Lorde her fourth consecutive number one album in both countries.

-International

 In the United States, Virgin debuted at number two on the Billboard 200, with first week sales of 71,000 album equivalent-units.
 Of that sum, 42,000 were from pure album sales, which consisted of 31,000 vinyl sales, earning Lorde her largest sales week since her 2017 studio album Melodrama, as well as her largest week on vinyl ever.

 In the United Kingdom, Virgin debuted at number one on the UK Albums Chart, moving 18,848 units in its first week, consisting of 12,411 pure sales and 6,437 streaming-equivalent units.
 The album became Lorde's first number one album in the United Kingdom, and earned her highest first week sales in the country, beating Pure Heroine (2013) by 550 copies.
 Additionally, three songs from the album charted on the UK Singles Chart top 75 during the album's release week: "Shapeshifter", "Hammer" and "What Was That", reaching numbers 44, 66 and 35, respectively.